Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Evaluation of viscosity and elastic force around the impactor

-where $dA$ is the surface integral on the surface $S$.
-In Fig. \ref{fig:3a}, we plot the total force obtained through this analysis (blue solid line) and compare it to the one directly measured on the impactor (black dashed line).
-Although the coarse-grained method based on Eqs.
-(22) and (23) cannot follow the sharp pulses in short time as well as a little deviation between two measurements can be detected after a peak, the agreement between two methods is reasonable.
-Then, as one can see that viscous part dominates, yet the elastic part cannot be ignored nonetheless.
-Also, the elastic force appears later than its viscous counterpart.
+In Fig. \ref{fig:4a}, we plot the total force obtained by Eqs.~\eqref{eq:f_vis} and \eqref{eq:f_el} (blue solid line) and compare it with the force measured directly on the impactor using LBM-DEM simulation (black dashed line).
+Although the coarse-grained method cannot be used for sharp impulses in a short time, the agreement between the two methods is reasonable.
+As reported in Ref.~\cite{pradipto2021b}, the viscous force dominates, in particular, in the early stage, but the elastic force plays an important role after the time to take the peak of the force.
+Although percolating force chains of suspended particles do not exist for this parameter setup (see the time evolution of the force chains in the Supplemental Movie \cite{supp_fc_u4}), it is noteworthy that the elastic force still exists.